SolOpizzi/SolOpizzi/README.md

 🌱 I’m currently learning Web Development and other programming languages.\
 🌟 Main languages: C#.\
 📝 I have a strong interest in Data Science and Artificial Intelligence.\
-:technologist:
+:technologist: Always learning new things.\
-:nerd_face: Always learning new things.\
+:nerd_face: \
 :thinking: I'm a curious and challenge oriented person looking forward to kick-off my career.\
 📫 How to reach me **sol.opizzi98@gmail.com**.